 Even prior to filing an application of patent, there are certain things that will help to strengthen the patent when finally issued.
 Following are some additional recommendations and guidelines to assist in obtaining patents that will provide strong legal rights.

 1. Keep accurate records as to an invention’s development, including from conception to actual reduction to practice.
-This record of the actual invention date is often important in determining whether other information actually qualifies as "prior" art and can also be important if others claim to have made the same invention, in which case the patent is awarded to the party who was first to invent.
+This record can be important in demonstrating or defeating a claim of derivation, in demonstrating entitlement to a grace period under the America Invents Act, or in simply describing a compelling story of the invention’s development in infringement litigation.
 Thus, written and/or photographic records of the development of all inventions from the initial conception of the idea through each stage of development and reduction to practice should be carefully preserved, as well as early prototypes that are made.
 All such details should preferably be recorded by an indelible, dated entry in a permanently bound notebook.
 The inventor should retain all correspondence about the invention, as well as all receipts for materials purchased or services performed by others.
 All continuing research, testing, and developments should also be recorded as they occur.

 2. Records generated by an inventor are not as convincing when there is no person other than the inventor to corroborate the content of those records.
 There is a common misunderstanding that an inventor can protect an invention by mailing to him or herself a registered letter describing the invention.
 Such letters do not provide the inventor with another person who understands the invention and can corroborate the inventor’s evidence of invention.
 Such letters, therefore, do little to protect an invention and are of minimal value in establishing legally sufficient proofs of the invention date.
 Development records should be witnessed, dated, and signed by one, or preferably two, trustworthy individuals who understand the invention.
-This helps insure that such invention records will be given as much weight and credibility as possible should a challenge arise as to who was first to invent, or should other circumstances require proof of the invention date.
+This helps insure that such invention records will be given as much weight and credibility as possible in the event that they need to be relied upon.

 3. Not all inventions are patentable and not all patentable inventions should be patented.
 It makes little sense to invest money pursuing patent protection on an invention that will not return the investment.
 Frequently, the inventor is aware of the most pertinent information relating to the invention.
 The inventor is therefore in an excellent position to gather information that can be evaluated to help assess the legal merit of the invention in terms of its novelty and nonobviousness.
 In what way does the invention differ from what is already known in the relevant art of the invention?
 How much of an advance do those differences represent?
 Are those differences marketable differences, and as such would protecting them add value?
 These are all questions that should be asked and answered, if possible, before substantial sums are invested into patent protection for the invention.
 Similarly, these are also questions that will help in evaluating whether the invention meets the standards necessary to obtain patent protection.
 This information must also be submitted to the Patent and Trademark Office when the application is filed, as part of a legally imposed duty of candor.
 Failure to comply with the duty of candor may result in invalidating the patent or rendering it unenforceable.